-New strategic plan will allow the organization to make changes that improve the experience of residents, their families and staff
+New strategic plan will allow the organization to make changes that improve the experience of senior residents, their families and staff

 The Wesley Community, under the guidance of the UMHH Board of Directors and The Wesley Community CEO Brian Nealon, has embarked on a strategic plan that will transform all aspects of the organization to address the changing demand for services and continue to meet the needs of the older adult population in the future.
 More than two years of research and planning has resulted in the Embracing Excellence initiative, which features a four pillar approach that touches all aspects of the organization, from infrastructure investment to workforce development.

 “The Wesley Community has evaluated its place in the industry and is proactively pursuing a multi-year strategic plan that will set our organization on a clear path to success.
 The Embracing Excellence initiative will position our organization for the future, while maintaining and expanding all of the services that The Wesley Community has established over the past several decades.” – Brian Nealon, CEO